 Neovascular glaucoma is an aggressive form of secondary glaucoma.
-It is caused by abnormal blood vessel growth between the iris (colored part of the eye) and the cornea (transparent front layer of the eye).
+It’s caused by the growth of abnormal blood vessels between the iris and the cornea.

-The eye's drainage angle, located between the iris and cornea, controls the flow of aqueous humor (clear fluid of the eye).
+The eye's drainage angle between the iris and cornea controls the flow of aqueous humor (clear fluid of the eye).
 Aqueous humor gives the eye its shape and nutrients and controls intraocular pressure (IOP).

-New blood vessel growth can occur when blood flow to the eye slows down.
+New blood vessel growth can occur when blood flow to the eye decreases.
 The eye releases vascular endothelial growth factor (VEGF) proteins to compensate for low blood flow.
 This prompts new blood vessel growth and supplies the eye with more oxygen.

 Secondary vs. Primary Glaucoma

-Acute angle-closure glaucoma develops when the drainage angle becomes blocked, causing a sudden spike in eye pressure.
-Damage to the optic nerve occurs faster than open-angle glaucoma and is a medical emergency.
+- Acute angle-closure glaucoma develops when the drainage angle becomes blocked, causing a sudden spike in eye pressure.
+In this condition, damage to the optic nerve occurs faster than open-angle glaucoma and is a medical emergency.

 What Causes Neovascular Glaucoma?